 During PY2022, the city began developing a new land use Master Plan.
-Based on data analysis and public opinion surveys, the city's Master Plan consultant concluded that attainable housing elevated as one of the top issues to address in the process.
-During the consultant's week-long charrette, "financing attainable housing" was one of five specific topics of focus.
-A draft Master Plan was presented during PY2023.
-The document dated June 6, 2024 can be found at: <https://planroyaloak.com/> It contains many goals including allowing multi family developments in a greater number of locations throughout the city, creating an administrative process for development review and approval, allowing ADUs by right, eliminating off-street parking requirements, creating two new walkable density districts, etc
+Based on data analysis and public opinion surveys, the city's consultant concluded that attainable housing elevated as one of the top issues to address in the process.
+The Royal Oak Planning Commission and City Commission concurred.
+The Master Plan was approved during PY2024.
+It contains many goals including allowing multi family developments in a greater number of locations throughout the city, creating an administrative process for development review and approval, allowing ADUs by right, eliminating off-street parking requirements, creating three new walkable density districts, etc. The city has already started the process of retaining a consultant to re-write its Zoning Ordinance - development codes.